 HeinOnline databases provides access to United States government information and law such as the U.S. Serial Set, the Federal Register, U.S. Supreme Court library, and more.
 Use the links below to access these resources.

-The Code of Federal Regulations (CFR) is the codification of the general and permanent rules and regulations published in the Federal Register by the executive departments and agencies of the federal government of the United States.
-HeinOnline's coverage of the CFR is comprehensive, containing all volumes dating back to inception (1938).
+The general and permanent rules and regulations published in the Federal Register by the executive departments and agencies of the U.S. federal government.

-This database includes complete coverage of the official U.S. Reports bound volumes, as well as preliminary prints, slip opinions, and books and periodicals related to the U.S. Supreme Court.
+Includes complete coverage of the official U.S. Reports bound volumes, as well as preliminary prints, slip opinions, and books and periodicals related to the U.S. Supreme Court.

 Created by experts in CRS, the reports present a legislative perspective on topics such as agriculture policy, counterterrorism operations, banking regulation, veteran’s issues and much more.
 Founded over a century ago, CRS provides authoritative and confidential research and analysis for Congress’ deliberative use.
 The Consolidated Appropriations Act of 2018 directs the Library to also make CRS reports publicly available online.
 We worked closely with Congress to make sure that we had a mutual understanding of the law’s requirements and Congress’ expectations in our approach to this project.
 The result is a new public website for CRS reports based on the same search functionality that Congress uses – designed to be as user friendly as possible – that allows reports to be found by common keywords.